shervinmin/DeepCovid/README.md

 # COVID-XRay-5K DATASET
 We prepared a dataset of around 5000 images, which can be downloaded from here: https://www.dropbox.com/s/mzas2tkd80pubh7/data_covid5k.zip?dl=0

-Two sources are used to create this dataset.
+Two sources are used to create this dataset:
+* Covid-Chestxray-Dataset:
+* ChexPert Dataset:

 # Training a model